mitchkelly8/CS1660-Project/README.md

 The following steps outline how to run the program locally (not through Docker) using the Runnable Jar.

 ### Prerequisite Steps:
+1. Install Git
-1. Install Homebrew
+2. Install Homebrew

 ### Steps to Clone the Repository:
-2. Create a new directory on your local file system.
+3. Create a new directory on your local file system.
-3. In terminal, navigate to your newly created directory.
+4. In terminal, navigate to your newly created directory.
+5. In terminal, call `git clone git@github.com:mitchkelly8/CS1660-Project.git` to clone the repository to your local directory.
+6. In terminal, call `cd CS1660-Project` to navigate to the cloned project.
+7. In terminal, call `cd runnable_jar_files` to navigate to the folder containing the JAR files.

 ### Steps for Google Authentication:
-2. Authenticate to a Google Cloud API (see [reference](https://cloud.google.com/docs/authentication/getting-started#auth-cloud-implicit-java)).
+8. Authenticate to a Google Cloud API (see [reference](https://cloud.google.com/docs/authentication/getting-started#auth-cloud-implicit-java)).
+9. In terminal, call `export GOOGLE_APPLICATION_CREDENTIALS="[PATH]"` to set your Google Application Credentials.
+   - NOTE: You must replace PATH with the Path to the downloaded JSON file.

+### Steps for GUI Setup (MacOS):
+10. In terminal, call `brew cast install xquartz` to install XQuartz.
+11. In terminal, call `open -a XQuartz`to open XQuartz.
+12. Once XQuartz is open:
+    - Click **XQuartz** in the menu bar.
+    - Click **Preferences**.
+    - Click **Security**
+    - Select **Allow connections from network clients**
+13. In terminal, call `ip=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')` to set your ip environment variable.
+14. In terminal, call `xhost + $ip` to allow connections from your local machine.

+### Steps for Docker Image Execution:
+15. In terminal, call `java -jar project.jar -e DISPLAY=$ip:0` to launch the application.

 ## Links: